On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime

-In this note, I examine the \emph{space dimensionality} $N$ from the viewpoint of the Chandrasekhar instability of an ideal monatomic fluid sphere in ($N$+1) dimensions.
+In this work, we examine the \emph{space dimensionality} $N$ from the viewpoint of the Chandrasekhar instability of an ideal monatomic fluid sphere in ($N$+1) dimensions.
 The paper is organized as follows: We first derive the ($N$+1) pulsation equation of a perfect fluid sphere with and without cosmological constant and the corresponding Chandrasekhar's criterion in Sec.~\ref{sec:schw}.
 As an illustration, we then present the ($N$+1) homogeneous (uniform energy density) solution in Sec.~\ref{sec:homogeneous} and numerically determine the condition at the onset of instabilities in Sec.~\ref{sec:numerics}.
 We briefly summarize the results with the implicit assumptions, and discuss the physical implications in Sec.~\ref{sec:discuss}.
+In particular, we assume GR equations hold, the fluid sphere is homogeneous and monatomic.
 Geometric unit ($G_N=c=1$) is used throughout the text, where $G_N$ is the Newton's constant in ($N$+1) dimensions.